Invention of the Carburettor and its Application in Classic Motorcycles

 Invention of the Carburettor

 Samuel Morey invented the first carburettor in 1826, and it was patented for the first time for use in a petroleum engine by Siegfried Marcus on 6 July, 1872.
 Subsequently, automobile pioneer Karl Benz got the first patent for a carburettor for the internal combustion engine and developed components to make this more efficient.
-Since then and up to 1980, carburettors were the common method of delivery of fuel for gasoline engines.
+Since then and up to at least 1980, carburettors were the common method of delivery of fuel for petrol engines.

 Application of Carburettor in Classic Motorcycles

 Almost all motorcycles produced before the 1980’s used carburettors, and some still do.
 While they varied in design and complexity and could sometimes be hard to tune (ensuring compatibility of a carburettor with a particular engine), their application and operation on a motorcycle is quite simple.

 In 1730 Daniel Bernoulli, a Swiss mathematician and physicist, discovered that as air velocity increases, pressure decreases.
 This means if air is moved through a narrow section of a tube, the air speeds up and the pressure falls.

 In 1797 an Italian physicist, Giovanni Venturi, designed a tube that had a very small inlet at the narrow section in the low-pressure area.
 This inlet allowed the tube to pull liquid into the air.
 Essentially, this tube is a carburettor that flows the air through specific vacuums, admitting a very specific amount of fuel into an engine.
 It is known as a ‘venturi.’

 So, when you accelerate your motorcycle, you are not doing anything to the fuel in it.
 You are simply admitting more air into the engine which allows the engine to carry more fuel.